jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

 **Finetuner** leverages a contrastive metric learning approach to improve your model.
 How does it work?

-### Step 1: Convert a model into an Embedding Model
+### Step 1: Convert a model into an embedding model

 Finetuner interprets the backbone model architecture, removes the default *head*, applies *pooling* and freezes layers that do not need to be trained.